Mature Masculine

 Wanderlust and Belonging

-The mature Explorer knows that deep exploration requires a secure base.
-You can venture further into the unknown when you know you have somewhere to return to.
+The Mature Explorer knows that deep exploration requires a secure base.
+We can venture further into the unknown when we know we have somewhere to return to.
 Belonging doesn't limit exploration—it enables it.

 Wanderlust and Integration

-The Orphan's wanderlust lacks this integration.
-He moves from experience to experience without letting any of them land.
-He has stories but no transformation.
+The Orphan moves from experience to experience without letting any of them land.
+He has stories but nothing has actually changed in him.

 Wanderlust and Risk